Crunch-io/webdocs/_includes/custom/organizing-variables.md

 ### Editing variable and folder names, descriptions, and aliases

-You can double click any variable or folder name, description, or alias to edit it.
-You can use **Tab** to move to the next field or **Enter** to move to the next row (i.e. if you are editing a description you'll move to the next description).
+To edit a variable or folder name, description, or alias, double click it.
+When editing, you can use **Tab** to move to the next field or **Enter** to move to the next row (i.e. if you are editing a description you'll move to the next description).

-You can arrange variables or put them into folders.
-Variables can be organized into folders by dragging and dropping on top of the desired folder.

 ### Hiding, unhiding, and deleting variables

 Hidden variables or folders do not appear in the variables list.
 Deleted variables or folders are permanently removed from the dataset; any filters, analyses, or other variables derived from a deleted variable may be removed as a result.

-When a variabl(s) and/or folder(s) are selected, actions that can be performed on them.
-Click **Move to hidden** to hide a variable or folder (or a group of selected variables and/or folders).
-Once hidden, the variable or folder will disappear.
-You can view hidden variables in the Organize interface by toggling on **Open hidden** in the sidebar, and then unhide them by selecting them and selecting **Unhide**.

-Permanently delete a variable or folder by clicking **Delete**.
+To hide or delete variables or folders, either select them and click **Move to hidden** or **Delete**, or you can drag and drop them to these dropzones (note that these dropzones will only be active when folders or variables are being dragged or have been selected).
+Multiple variables and folders can be selected and dragged using shift-click to select a range and and command-click (Mac)/control-click (PC) to select multiple non-adjacent variables and folders.

+You can view your hidden variables and folders by clicking **Open hidden** (this will only appear when no variables or folders are currently selected).
+This opens the **Hidden** folder.
+In the hidden folder you can move variables back to the visible variable order by dragging them to or clicking on **Unhide** after selecting them.